A----/highcharts-export-clientside/README.md

 ## Changelog

+### v1.1.1 – 2015-07-03

+* Allow functions for the `exporting.filename` configuration option (#5)

 ### v1.1.0 – 2015-07-03

+Should have been done months ago, sorry.
 IE9 and below will not be supported in a near future and possibly any kind of future.
 Look at #4 for discussion on this matter.
-* Async rendering, fixes issues when chart includes resources (icons and the likes, #2)
+* Async rendering, fixes issues when chart includes resources (icons and the likes, #1)
 * Documentation fixes (#2)

 ### v1.0.1 – 2015-04-27